-Dr. Garza may prescribe fertility medication to stimulate your ovaries to increase the chance of collecting multiple eggs.
-Since not all eggs will become fertilized, it is important to retrieve multiple eggs to increase the chance of fertilization.
+- Ovarian Stimulation – Medications will be prescribed to stimulate your ovaries and thereby increase the chance of collecting multiple eggs.
+Since not all eggs will fertilize, it is important to retrieve multiple eggs to increase the chances of fertilization.

-Eggs are retrieved through a minor surgical procedure that uses an ultrasound.
+- Egg Retrieval – Eggs are retrieved through a minor surgical procedure supported by ultrasound.

-Dr. Garza combines the eggs and the sperm together in incubators designed to promote fertilization.
+- Fertilization – The eggs and sperm are combined in incubators designed to promote fertilization.
 Once fertilization is confirmed, the eggs are considered embryos.

-After successful fertilization is confirmed, Dr. Garza transfers the desired number of embryos back into your uterus within 1-6 days.
+- Embryo Transfer – After successful fertilization is confirmed, it is transferred the desired number of embryos into the uterus.

 ICSI is typically used in cases of male infertility, including:

-Once your follicles have reached maturity, your eggs with be retrieved using an ultrasound-guided needle.
+Once the follicles have reached maturity, the eggs will be retrieved using an ultrasound-guided needle.
 The eggs that are collected will be placed in a culture.
-Your male partner must then provide a semen sample, which we prepare in our laboratory.
-A single sperm is injected into each suitable egg that was retrieved.
+The male partner will then provide a semen sample, which is prepared in the laboratory.
+A single sperm is injected into each suitable egg that has been retrieved.

-Within 24 hours, we inspect your eggs for fertilization.
-Eggs that have normal, healthy fertilization are cultured in our lab for an additional day or two so that we can closely monitor the development of the embryos.
-Dr. Garza and his team will provide you with continual updates on the progress of fertilization.
+Within 24 hours, the eggs are inspected for fertilization.
+Eggs that have normal, healthy fertilization are cultured in the lab for another day or two, so that the development of the embryos will be closely followed.
+The medic and his team will provide you with continuous updates on the progress of the fertilization.

-IUI is a suitable treatment option for couples that meet certain criteria, including:
+IUI is an appropriate treatment option for couples who meet certain criteria, including: